easystats/performance/papers/JOSE/paper.md

 It is recommended to _keep_ observations which are expected to be part of the distribution of interest, even if they are outliers [@leys2019outliers].
 However, if it is suspected that the outliers belong to an alternative distribution, then those observations could have a large impact on the results and call into question their robustness, especially if significance is conditional on their inclusion, so should be removed.

-On the other hand, there are also outliers that cannot be detected by statistical tools, but should be found and removed.
-For example, if we are studying the effects of X on Y among teenagers and we have one observation from a 20-year-old, this observation might not be a _statistical outlier_, but it is an outlier in the _context_ of our research, and should be discarded to allow for valid inferences.
+We should also keep in mind that there might be error outliers that are not detected by statistical tools, but should nonetheless be found and removed.
+For example, if we are studying the effects of X on Y among teenagers and we have one observation from a 20-year-old, this observation might not be a _statistical outlier_, but it is an outlier in the _context_ of our research, and should be discarded.
+We could call these observations *undetected* error outliers, in the sense that although they do not statistically stand out, they do not belong to the theoretical or empirical distribution of interest (e.g., teenagers).
+In this way, we should not blindly rely on statistical outlier detection methods; doing our due diligence to investigate undetected error outliers relative to our specific research question is also essential for valid inferences.

 ## Winsorization